duart38/serverless-sockets/README.md

 # Configuration
 To configure the server see the config.js file within the 'src' folder of this project.
-The configuration class in this file should contian all the information and documentation needed.
+The configuration class in this file should contain all the information and documentation needed.